mlcommons/training/large_language_model/README.md

 Use script `run_gpt3.sh` as shown above to run GPT-3 175B on clusters using slurm.
 You can adjust number of nodes (tested only with nodes>=8) and job run time in the sbatch command in line #3 of the `run_gpt3.sh` script.

-Some things to note regarding the above script -
-1. The model trains for 15 mins lesser than that actual run time because the last 15 mins are set aside for storing a checkpoint of the last iteration.
+Note that the model trains for 15 mins lesser than that actual run time because the last 15 mins are set aside for storing a checkpoint of the last iteration.

 Command line arguments are described in detail in this source file [`arguments.py`](./megatron/arguments.py).